 “My draw to my work is the intense relationship and trust I have with each person, each parent, and each child.
 I experience individuals as unique, a kaleidoscope of characteristics, thoughts, feelings, and ways of being.
 I thrive on the path of hard work, discovery, insight, and growth.
 I often use the word ‘transformation or transfiguration’ with my clients.”

 Dr. Maker currently resides in San Diego with her family and is the founder of Aspiring Families, Center for Mental Health and Wellness in Del Mar.
-In her center, Dr. Maker and her specialist team of expert clinicians work with children, teenagers, families, individual adults, and seniors.
-She work with people presenting with a range of vulnerabilities and stressors, including divorce, trauma, loss (including pregnancy loss), infertility, anxiety, relationship/interpersonal struggles, depression, adoption, attachment, learning disabilities, developmental delays, and giftedness.
+In her center, Dr. Maker and her specialist team of expert clinicians work with children, adolescents, families, individual adults, and seniors.
+She work with people presenting with a range of vulnerabilities and stressors, including depression, anxiety, eating disorders, learning disabilities, ADHD, autism/spectrum and developmental difficulties, giftedness, divorce, trauma, loss (including pregnancy loss), infertility, relationship/interpersonal struggles, adoption and attachment.